-Under the Obama administration, US funding for family planning has grown significantly; in 2015, US bilateral disbursements totaled about $638 million, representing 47.5 percent of total bilateral disbursements.
-The increased investment has been good news for women, girls, and their families; access to contraception helps prevent millions of unintended pregnancies, reduce maternal and infant mortality, and empower girls to avoid adolescent pregnancies and invest in their educations and future careers.
-But a new administration could mean new priorities at home and abroad—and funding for family planning may be particularly at risk.
+The new US administration may put US funding for family planning—comprising nearly half of all bilateral contributions—at risk.
 The family planning community still has time to make the case for sustained US funding, protecting the gains that it has already achieved.
-But smart advocacy should also be accompanied by contingency planning—what would it mean for the United States (US) to substantially cut its contribution?
+But smart advocacy should also be accompanied by contingency planning—what would it mean for the United States (US) to substantially cut its support?

 In July 2012, world leaders gathered in London to support the right of women and girls to make informed and autonomous choices about whether, when, and how many children they want to have.
 There, low income-country governments and donors committed to a new partnership—Family Planning 2020 (FP2020).
 Since then, the focus countries involved in the FP2020 partnership have made significant progress.
 Yet as FP2020 reaches its halfway point, and new, even more ambitious goals are set as part of the Sustainable Development Goals, gains fall short of aspirations.